Jewish leaders urge action after another ‘senseless’ attack

 Dayan called on leaders at every level, from college campuses to the federal government, to speak out against the acts.

-The Congressional Caucus on Black-Jewish Relations condemned the Monsey attack ïn the strongest possible terms” and said the surge in anti-Semitic attacks is a “disturbing trend both here in the United States and abroad.”
+The Congressional Caucus on Black-Jewish Relations condemned the Monsey attack “in the strongest possible terms” and said the surge in anti-Semitic attacks is a “disturbing trend both here in the United States and abroad.”
 The National Action Network founded by Rev. Al Sharpton is planning a news conference Monday with black religious and civil rights leaders and Jewish allies to denounce anti-Semitism.

 The Simon Wiesenthal Center issued a statement urging President Donald Trump to instruct the FBI to create a special task force to address the violence.
 Concern over the attacks prompted Gov. Andrew Cuomo to direct the New York State Police to patrol Orthodox Jewish neighborhoods across the state.

+Still, noted Mark S. Bloom, rabbi at Temple Beth Abraham in Oakland, California: “You can’t up security every time an incident happens because they happen so often.”

+Senior Rabbi Marcia Zimmerman of Temple Israel in Minneapolis, Minnesota’s largest Jewish congregation, said Hanukkah is about Jews fighting for their faith and perhaps the antidote is to “make sure we all have an understanding of each other.”

-Evan R. Bernstein, the regional director of the Anti-Defamation League of New York and New Jersey, said while there are no longitudinal studies to fully explain why the incidents are occurring, he believes part of the issue is changing neighborhood demographics and stereotypes about Jews.
-He said there is a lack of understanding of who the Hassidic groups are as they expand in communities in the region.
+Evan R. Bernstein, the regional director of the Anti-Defamation League of New York and New Jersey, said while there are no studies to fully explain why the incidents are occurring, he believes part of the issue is changing neighborhood demographics and stereotypes about Jews.
+He said there is a lack of understanding of who the Hasidic groups are as they expand in communities in the region.

-The reform and conservative Jews of past decades seemed more socially integrated into the neighborhoods while the more orthodox groups are more insular, he said.
+The reform and conservative Jews of past decades seemed more socially integrated into the neighborhoods while the more Orthodox groups are more insular, he said.

 “Ït’s not because they don’t like anybody.
 They function different,” Bernstein said.
 “They just want to practice their religion in American society but they aren’t as overtly social as other Jewish groups were.
 That’s not a reason for a group to be marginalized, assaulted or attacked on social media.
 They have every reason to practice their religion the way they want to practice.
 They shouldn’t have to change.”